Computer Siksha

 Only RGB values

 Correct Answer: C — Both colour names and hex codes The bgcolor attribute accepts both named colours (e.g., bgcolor=”yellow”) and hexadecimal colour codes (e.g., bgcolor=”#FFFF00″).
-Both refer to the same colour and produce the same background result.
+Both therefore refer to the same colour and produce the same background result.
 However, hex codes offer more precise colour control, while named colours are easier to remember.
 Therefore, you can use whichever format suits your preference.

 Heading Tags